Nausicaä (Nausicaä of the Valley of the Wind): In the film

 During the journey, they are attacked by Lastelle's brother Asbel, who almost destroys the entire fleet and is apparently killed.
 Mito, Nausicaä and Kushana escape using the gunship and land in the jungle.
 Nausicaä communicates with the Ohmu and discovers that Asbel is alive and she uses her glider to rescue him.
 They sink into the sands of the jungle and discover a non-toxic world beneath the jungle.
 Nausicaä realizes that the plants of the jungle are purifying the soil and producing clean water and air.

 After getting out of the Toxic Jungle, they head back to Pejite, only to find it ravaged and full of deceased people and insects.
 A brig full of Pejite survivors lands nearby, and the Mayor of Pejite, leader of the group, reveals that they provoked the insects to wipe out the Tolmekian occupiers, and now plan to do the same to the Valley of the Wind, much to Nausicaä's horror.
 They capture her when she tries to fly away to warn the Valley people, and knock out Asbel when he tries to intervene.
 However, she is freed by Lastelle's mother and other Pejite people, who help her escape.
+She soon discovers two Pejite soldiers using a wounded baby Ohm to lure thousands of Ohm into the Valley.
+As the Tolmekians fight against the Ohm, the Giant Warrior, having hatched prematurely, disintegrates after killing a fraction of the Ohm.

+Meanwhile, Nausicaä fights the Pejite soldiers and liberates the baby Ohm, but the pink dress she received from Asbel's mother is drenched in the Ohm's blue blood.
+Nausicaä and the Ohm return to the Valley and stand before the herd but are run over.
+The Ohm calm down and resuscitate her with their golden antennae resembling vines.
+Nausicaä walks atop the vines as though golden fields, fulfilling the savior prophecy.
+With the Valley saved, the Ohm and Tolmekians leave as the Pejites remain with the Valley people, helping them rebuild.
+Deep underneath the Toxic Jungle, a non-toxic tree sprouts.